luchillo17/Auto-Installer/README.md

 # Dependencies auto-installed

 RVM, ruby, rails and sub-dependencies, also HomeBrew if on OSX.
 Take note that RVM use after being installed require profile to set the profile config for variable `Run command as a login shell` to true, the start shell set it by default but if you don't want it (i hardly belive you even care about that) you can disable manually.
+Refer to https://rvm.io/integration/gnome-terminal

 # License